North America Vacations

 Grand Teton National Park / Snake River

-After breakfast, take a ride up “Big Red,” the aerial tram at Jackson Hole Ski Resort, to experience some high elevation hiking with fantastic views of Grand Teton National Park from high up.
-Hike Cirque Trail through wildflower-covered fields and rugged mountain terrain.
-Ride the gondola down the mountain.
+After breakfast, take a ride up the Bridger Gondola at Jackson Hole Mountain Resort to experience the high alpine terrain of the Tetons.
+This 12-minute ride in a safe and private gondola cabin whisks you over 2,700 vertical feet above the valley floor.
+Take a walk among wildflower meadows, taking in sweeping views of Grand Teton National Park from up high, before riding the gondola back down to the base.
 After lunch, get ready to get wet rafting some of Wyoming’s finest whitewater through the scenic Snake River Canyon.
 Dinner tonight is at a local favorite in Jackson.

 This morning, we say goodbye to Grand Teton National Park as we make our way north to Yellowstone.
 Our 2.5 hour drive will be broken up by stops along the way for beautiful photo opportunities and a chance to stretch our legs.
 Enjoy a picnic lunch at West Thumb Geyser Basin, where you’ll get up close views of geothermal features on Lake Yellowstone’s shoreline.
+The West Thumb boardwalk loops through an array of dynamic geysers and hot springs with names like Abyss Pool, Fishing Cone, and Lakeshore Geyser.
 Continue another hour through Hayden Valley on the lookout for bears, bison and wolves.
 Embark on a back country hike full of surprises that include spectacular views high above the Grand Canyon of Yellowstone.